A new deal for renting: #EndSection21 Consultation is LIVE!

 The Prime Minister (Boris Johnson) and Housing

 Click on the links, below, and you’ll see why early predictions from experts don’t bode well for our aims and objectives as housing campaigners.
 But while it’s important to know what they’re saying, at Renters’ Rights London, we listen most closely to people actually living in the PRS.
 We’re here to ensure that renters’ voices are heard by the people with the power to help, and to bring about change.
-So, if you’re connected with any group or society ready to discuss the private rented sector, ?
+So, if you’re connected with any group or society ready to discuss the private rented sector, get in touch?
 We’ll be pleased to meet you.

 What sort of prime minister will Boris Johnson be for the housing sector?